 the love Jesus demonstrated.

 “Radiate” indicates that love must be an intrinsic part of Jesus’ disciple.
 It is not a reflected love.
 Nor is it just an imitated love.
-Since Jesus resides in the Believer, to radiate Him is both possible and natural.
+Since Jesus resides in the Believer, to radiate Jesus’ love to all is both possible and natural.
 John 17:22-26

 Actively: Your life purpose, as seen by others.

 Things we do or say indicate our heartfelt, real emotional love for others.
 This love is both conscious and unconscious.
-Meaning they either consciously learned or “socially inherited.”
-We can “play-act” these active things, so we need another way.
+Meaning either consciously learned or “socially inherited.”
+However, we can “play-act” these active things, so we need another way.

 Passively: Your life purpose, as felt by others.

-Love radiated without using any words or action is passive love.
+Love radiated without using any words, or conscious action is passive love.
 Ever notice how people’s behavior changes when a person they respect is in their presence?
 Some call this a “presence”; others may call it energy or frequency or sense.
 In other words, those around need unconditional loving acceptance.
-One can radiate a neutral or even unloving presence, the opposite this life purpose statement.
+One can radiate a neutral or even unloving presence, which is the opposite of this life purpose statement.

-There may be a need to communicate correction.
-There is always a way to communicate this, so the person receiving the correction feels that it comes from a heart that truly loves him.
-Just being in the presence of a loving person may correct someone.
+There may be a need to suggest a correction.
+There is always a way to communicate this, so receiving that correction feels that it comes from genuine love.
+Just being in the presence of a caring person will often correct someone.

-Paul defines love in 1 Corinthians 13:4-8. [() contain a fuller gloss of the Greek term]
+Paul defines love in 1 Corinthians 13:4-8. [() contain a fuller understanding of the Greek term]